Mumia Abu-Jamal pursues one more appeal of life sentence for killing Philadelphia police officer

 In the latest appeal, his lawyers drew upon material they found in six file boxes related to Abu-Jamal’s case that city prosecutors turned over to the defense in 2019, saying staff had inadvertently found them while searching for office furniture.

-Abdul-Jamal’s lawyers say the material suggests that prosecutors paid one key witness to testify against him during his 1982 trial, improperly promised leniency to another witness in her pending prostitution cases and improperly barred Black jurors from hearing the case.
+Abul-Jamal’s lawyers say the material suggests that prosecutors paid one key witness to testify against him during his 1982 trial, improperly promised leniency to another witness in her pending prostitution cases, and improperly barred Black jurors from hearing the case.

-Clemens said she would rule within three months.
-Before ending the hearing, the judge asked the prosecutors and defense lawyers to make sure that the Abu-Jamal’s lawyers had reviewed every scrap of evidence that the District Attorney’s Office could share.
+Clemons said she would rule within three months.
+Before ending the hearing, the judge asked the prosecutors and defense lawyers to make sure that Abu-Jamal’s lawyers had reviewed every scrap of evidence that the District Attorney’s Office could share.

 “I do not want to do this again,” she said.

-After his conviction and especially during his years of Death Row, Abu-Jamal became an international cause celebré.
+After his conviction and especially during his years on death row, Abu-Jamal became an international cause cèlébre.
 In August, Brown University announced that it had bought his private papers for an undisclosed amount.

 Prosecutors said he shot Faulkner in the back and then stood over him and shot him in the face.
 Faulkner, in turn, shot Abu-Jamal in the chest, and he was found, wounded, next to Faulkner’s body.